 Why do we need a National Framework for FASD?

-Fetal alcohol spectrum disorder (FASD) is the leading known cause of neurodevelopmental disability in Canada, affecting 4% of the population.
+Fetal alcohol spectrum disorder (FASD) is one of the most common neurodevelopmental disabilities in Canada, affecting an estimated 4% of the population.
 The prevalence of FASD is greater than Autism, Down Syndrome, and Cerebral Palsy combined.

-Not solely a healthcare issue, FASD intersects with homelessness, substance use, education, criminal justice, mental health, child welfare, social services, family health, and more.
+Not solely a healthcare issue, FASD intersects with homelessness, substance use, education, the legal system, mental health, child welfare, social services, family health, and more.

 The statistics are alarming.
 Recent studies show 90% of people with FASD will experience mental health issues.
 They are over 20 times more likely to face substance use challenges.
 And 35% of teens with FASD report suicidal ideation, with 13% reporting at least one serious suicide attempt in the past year.